-The 7th Expert Network Session on General Aviation, held in Strasbourg on 10–11 June 2026, will focus on the evolving role of general aviation in facilitating drug trafficking and related criminal activities, with particular attention to emerging smuggling methods, risk indicators and opportunities for enhanced international co-operation.
-Participants will explore data-driven approaches to detection and monitoring, examine recent operational cases, and discuss ways to strengthen communication between authorities and private-sector stakeholders.
+The 7th Expert Network Session on General Aviation, held in Strasbourg on 10–11 June 2026, focussed on the evolving role of general aviation in facilitating drug trafficking and related criminal activities, with particular attention to emerging smuggling methods, risk indicators and opportunities for enhanced international co-operation.
+Participants explored data-driven approaches to detection and monitoring, examined recent operational cases, and discussed ways to strengthen communication between authorities and private-sector stakeholders.

 Day 1: Wednesday, 10 June